 Jack A. Naglieri is the co-author of the Devereux Early Childhood Assessment (DECA) and the Devereux Early Childhood Assessment Clinical Form (DECA-C).
 He is also the author of the Cognitive Assessment System (Naglieri & Das, 1997), the CAS Scoring Aide (Naglieri, 2002), the General Ability Measure for Adults (Naglieri & Bardos, 1997), Naglieri Nonverbal Ability Test (Naglieri, 1996), Devereux Scoring Assistant (LeBuffe, Naglieri, & Pfeiffer, 1996), Devereux Scales of Mental Disorders (Naglieri, LeBuffe, & Pfeiffer, 1994), Devereux Behavior Rating Scales School Form (Naglieri, LeBuffe, & Pfeiffer, 1994), Draw A Person: Screening Procedure for Emotional Disturbance (Naglieri, McNeish, & Bardos, 1990), Draw A Person: Quantitative Scoring System (Naglieri, 1988), Matrix Analogies Test (Naglieri, 1985).

 - The Devereux Early Childhood Assessment (DECA) Kit, 1st Edition$199.95

 - DECA User's Guide$39.95

 - Children's Books That Promote Resilience (Set of 14)$159.95

 - DECA Parent Guides For Now and Forever (Spanish)$24.95

-- DECA Record Forms - 40 Spanish Assessment Forms and English Parent/Teacher Profile Master$39.95
+- DECA Record Forms - Assessment Forms & Parent/Teacher Profile Master$39.95